 - After the successful identification, the station waits for three consistent, complete, and consecutive FLP bursts.

-- The station enters the “acknowledge detect” state and begins transmitting FLP bursts with link code words within the acknowledge bit set.
+- The station enters the “acknowledge detect” state and begins transmitting FLP bursts with link code words with the acknowledge bit set.

 Conclusion

-As networks and network hardware keep getting better, faster links with better negotiation protocols will likely make negotiation problems a thing of the past.
-That said, I still see routers made 20 years ago in use.
-Knowing what is auto negotiation in Ethernet and how auto-negotiation works will be a valuable skill for many years to come, though.
+As networks and network hardware keep getting better, faster links with better negotiation protocols will continue to reduce negotiation problems—yet I still see routers made 20 years ago in use.
+Knowing what is auto‑negotiation in Ethernet and how Auto‑Negotiation works will be a valuable skill for many years to come.
 Please share this article so that it reaches other network engineers.

 Frequently Asked Questions:-

-To stop auto-negotiation, you must manually configure the link speed to 10, 100, or 1000 Mbps, set no-auto-negotiation, and save the settings.
+To stop auto‑negotiation, you must manually configure the link speed to 10, 100, or 1000 Mb/s (and matching duplex), disable Auto‑Negotiation, and save the settings.
+However, this is generally not recommended because mixing hard‑set and Auto‑Negotiation often causes duplex mismatches.
+If you must hard‑set, configure both ends identically and verify counters.